 Sales and Parts Catalog

 Check the interactive EES parts catalog listing or the complete on-line inventory to see all products available in our Electronics shop.
 Note that prices are subject to change without notice.
 When ordering, please reference parts by the catalog number/shop number, which appears to the left of the part description.

 Check out hand tools, measuring tools, technology, Creative Boxes, and LabQuest equipment for use on projects and class assignments for FREE through the Engineering Library Tool Library.
 Tools include scales, 3D Scanners, wrenches, light meters, 3D Cameras, and an Oculus Rift.
 For a list of inventory visit our website here: Lichtenberger Library Tool Library.

 VDI, Virtual Desktop Infrastructure, creates a secure connection between your remote computer and a virtual Windows machine that has the Engineering lab software load.
 Use VDI if you want to work on class projects that require software such as MATLAB, Maple, and Mathematica.
 More information here.

 A Virtual Private Network (VPN) gives you a secure way to get access to files.
 The Junos Pulse VPN gives you a secure way to connect to Engineering College resources from outside of the college and off campus.
 You can use Junos Pulse to get secure access to files in your home directory and files in shares; engineering email; ICON course sites; the license server to run software; and Remote Desktop (for faculty and staff).
-Learn more here.
+Here are instructions for Windows Systems, Mac Systems, and Linux Systems.